thomjak/thoughts/content/post/9-things-to-sleep-better.md

 Of course drinking too much liquid might make you have to get up to pee during the night, interrupting sleep.

-😅 Not so good at this one.
+😅 I'm not so good at this one.
 Drinking (water) is not a problem for me unless I drink too much.
 Eating I can definitely improve.
 I’m snacking in the evening way too often.
 I have not tested how this affects my sleep though but I’m trying to limit evening food.

 ### 2. No coffee or caffeine late in the day